-During the operations prior to, and inluding, the repossession of South Georgia, Lieutenant Commander Ellerbeck as Flight Commander of H.M.S.
-Endurance led his flight with great courage, outstanding devotion to duty and conspicuous success.
+During the operations prior to, and inluding, the repos-session of South Georgia, Lieutenant Commander Ellerbeck as Flight Commander of H.M.S.
+Endurance led his flight as Flight Commander of H.M.S.
+Endurance led his hight with great courage, outstanding devotion to duty and con-spicuous success.
 He flew several reconnaissance missions and transported troops for the landing on the island.
 He also took part in the successful attack on the Argentine submarine Sante Fe which resulted in its disablement.
 Many of these sorties were carried out in extreme weather conditions of gale force winds and poor visibility.
 In spite of these difficulties Lieutenant Commander Ellerbeck flew with great skill and when, on occasion, under enemy fire, he displayed consummate courage.

-The Queen has been graciously pleased to approve the publication of the names of those Mentioned in Despatches for their bravery, skill and devotion to duty in operations in the South Atlantic during the repossession of South Georgia.
+The QUEEN has been graciously pleased to approve the publication of the names of those Mentioned in Despatches for their bravery, skill and devotion to duty in operations in the South Atlantic during the repossession of South Georgia.